CSC207-2022F-UofT/course-project-group-45-tut0201-ba3185/README.md

 * User can fill in a simple questionnaire to provides their personal information that they feel comfortable to share with
 * Use can use discovery to explore other users
   * _By preference_ is to look for others that share a similar perspective on the importance of characteristics
-  * _By search_ asks user to fill the specific range of characteristics that he/she is looking for
+  * _By search_ asks user to fill the specific range/option of characteristics that he/she is looking for
   * _By location_ is to look for others that are close to the user's location
 * User can use chat function to communicate with other users, and the chat history is displayed in the chat window
 * User can play the two lies and a truth game with other users